tamarap7/548-repo/README.md

-# FINAL PROJECT FOR MCS 548
+# Final project for MCS 548

 To be updated.